hosainnet/hosain.net/_posts/2015-02-07-getting-started-with-android-development-using-groovy-2.4-and-android-studio.markdown

 In short: less code = (hopefully) less buggy and more readable code.
 Here are some of the benefits of using Groovy over Java:

-* Syntax: with support of closures and dynamic typing, Groovy allows you to write much more readable code in fewer lines of code.
+* Syntax: with features like closures and dynamic typing, Groovy allows you to write much more readable code in fewer lines of code.
 Some examples:

         ListView myListView = (ListView) findViewById(android.R.id.list)
         /* Implicit typing - and no semicolons! */